ESSAYS AND BLOGS ABOUT SCIENCE

 AND SOCIETY AND OTHER THINGS

 Previously, I posted a new article every week, but to leave time for other writing I must reduce the offerings to twice each month.
 There are more than 70 posts on this page; most of them remain timely.
 Scan down repeatedly until you find one you want.
 Or look in the Blog List.
-You can subscribe to receive new posts automatically by email when they are made.
+You can subscribe to receive new posts automatically by email.
 If you’re new, I suggest you first read Blogs 1, 2, and 3 as an introduction to where other posts might go.
 Feel free to comment.
 I’ll try to respond.